 The Colosseum or Flavian Amphitheatre is a large ellipsoid arena built in the first century CE by the Flavian Roman emperors of Vespasian (69-79 CE), Titus (79-81 CE) and Domitian (81-96 CE).
-The arena hosted spectacular public entertainments such as gladiator fights, wild animal hunts and public executions from 80 CE to 404 CE.
+The massive arena held 50,000 spectators and hosted spectacular public entertainments such as gladiator fights, wild animal hunts, and public executions from 80 CE to 404 CE.

 Purpose & Dimensions